ladudu/ladudu.github.io/README.md

 # HuxBlog Boilerplate

+## This blog was created to help improve self-skills and accumulate knowledge.

 ##### This is the boilerplate of [Hux Blog](https://github.com/Huxpro/huxpro.github.io), all documents is over there!

 #### [View Boilerplate &rarr;](http://huangxuan.me/huxblog-boilerplate/)